jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.12 HighPassMedianFilter

-Performs a high pass median filter on an input image.
+Performs a high pass filter based on a median filter.

 *Parameters*: